-Be aware that identical indexes may produce different handicaps due to the slope ratings of each Course involved.
+J. Be aware that identical indexes may produce different handicaps due to the slope ratings of each Course involved.

 NOTE 1: In the event an alternate is needed at a Regular Season or Play-off match, he must be placed such that the correct order is maintained.
-If time does not permit a lineup adjustment, the alternate must play at the lower LI (his own or that of the player he is replacing) in order to compete in the match.
-In the rare case of Covid, players must be replaced and teams should correct the order of lineups.
+If time does not permit a lineup adjustment, the alternate must play at the lower Low H.I. (his own or that of the player he is replacing) in order to compete in the match.

 NOTE 2: A player listed on the match roster prior to the start of a match may join the match at any time, but only at the beginning of the next hole.
+NEW FOR 2023 - A player used as an alternate MUST be on the team roster in Golf Genius at least 24 hours before the match.